fl101/awardfares-blog/_posts/2024-01-13-chinese-comac-planes.md

 Now, the million-dollar question: how do you score an award seat on these beauties?
 While COMAC aircraft are relatively new, several frequent flyer programs offer exciting possibilities:

-* **Star Alliance**: Air China, the launch customer for the C919, is a Star Alliance member.
-Programs like United MileagePlus and Singapore Airlines KrisFlyer allow you to redeem miles for flights on Air China, potentially including the C919 in the future.
+- **Star Alliance**: Air China, the launch customer for the C919, is a Star Alliance member.
+Programs like United MileagePlus and Singapore Airlines KrisFlyer allow you to redeem miles for flights on Air China, including the C919.
-* **SkyTeam**: China Eastern, another early adopter of the C919, belongs to SkyTeam.
-Delta SkyMiles and Air France-KLM Flying Blue are your gateways to booking award seats on China Eastern flights, potentially snagging you a Comac experience.
+- **SkyTeam**: China Eastern, another early adopter of the C919, belongs to SkyTeam.
+Delta SkyMiles and Air France-KLM Flying Blue are your gateways to booking award seats on China Eastern flights.
-* **Oneworld**: While no Chinese airlines currently fly the C919 within Oneworld, keep an eye on American AAdvantage and British Airways Avios.
+- **Oneworld**: While no Chinese airlines currently fly the C919 within Oneworld, keep an eye on American AAdvantage and British Airways Avios.
 As COMAC expands its reach, partnerships with Oneworld airlines could blossom, opening up new award booking avenues.

 ## Find COMAC Award Flights With AwardFares